-About a third of people with depression do not respond fully to standard antidepressants, and research is finally producing options that work differently from older drugs.
-Ketamine, esketamine nasal spray, and a new postpartum depression pill are already approved, and psilocybin and other rapid-acting treatments are advancing through trials.
+About a third of people with major depressive disorder (MDD) don't respond fully to standard antidepressants — a pattern called treatment-resistant depression (TRD).
+Research is finally producing options that work differently from older drugs: esketamine nasal spray and ketamine are FDA-approved for TRD, and zuranolone (a 14-day oral pill) is approved for postpartum depression.
+Psilocybin, orexin receptor antagonists like seltorexant, and other rapid-acting treatments are advancing through Phase 2 and Phase 3 trials.

 What's actually going on in research